The Abbot of Drimnagh: Role of gender

 The use of gendered pronouns in the story is systematic and has been proposed for discussion.
 The abbot is described using masculine pronouns, until the end of his state of confusion and grief following his transformation.
 From then on, she is described using feminine pronouns, until she again is transformed and has finished grieving the change, upon which he is described with masculine pronouns again.

-The abbot's strong sense of panic and revulsion upon the initial transformation may be rooted in misogyny or dysphoria.
+The abbot's strong sense of panic and revulsion upon the initial transformation may be rooted in misogyny or gender dysphoria.

 The gender transformation has been interpreted as an obvious punishment for the abbot's transgression, because of his resulting loss of status and power in a traditional Gaelic society that prioritised men.
 However, the story doesn't clearly cast the abbot's transformation from a woman back into a man as a reward, because the abbot is initially distraught to be transformed again.
 Hillers suggests this adds some nuance to traditional tellings of the power of gender.
 The story is also daring because it compels audience members of any gender to imagine gender change.

 Tadhg Ó Síocháin analyzes the tale's gender commentary further in The case of the Abbot of Drimnagh: a medieval Irish story of sex-change.
 He argues that the abbot may actually have desired to become a woman all along, due to the abbot's eventually enthusiastic embrace of his transformation while maintaining his original identity.
 He also notes that the original description of the abbot is quite gender-neutral, except for its inclusion of his sword, and this could imply a commentary on gender's social construction.

 Gender transformation motif

-Hillers says that gender-shifting is an uncommon motif in European folklore, and there is only one internationally-standardised motif concerning this: ATU 514, "The Shift of Sex".
+Hillers says that gender-shifting is an uncommon motif in European folklore, and there is only one internationally standardised motif concerning this: ATU 514, "The Shift of Sex".
 However, this involves a girl transforming into a boy after enacting a masculine role, and treats the change in sex as a reward because society grants higher status to men.
 Hillers identifies Irish tales that fit this motif, all told as baptismal transformations: miracles from St Abbán, St Gerald, and St Brendan, as well as a genealogy record recording the transformation of a youth named Loingsech.
 She identifies modern Gaelic stories that fit the motif, but cannot find examples of this originating in the English language or from other parts of Western Europe.

 Academics have compared the tale to stories from other cultures that involve the same motif of men shifting into women and back.
 Robin Flower compares the tale to The Rose of Bakawali, an Indian romance.
 Hillers also compares the story to the Greek myth of Tiresias. Ó Síocháin compares the tale to similar Balochi and Arabic tales.